 Introduction to SeaTac, Washington

 SeaTac, Washington, in King county, is 5 miles W of Renton, Washington (center to center) and 10 miles S of Seattle, Washington.
 The city is included in the Seattle - Bellevue - Everett metropolitan area.
-As of the year 2000 census, 25,496 people lived in SeaTac.

 The Seattle-Tacoma International Airport opened to commercial traffic in the 1940s.
 The city of SeaTac was named after this airport.
 The name is a combination of the city’s location between Seattle and Tacoma.
 The community was officially incorporated on February 28, 1990.
 SeaTac is the location of several murders committed by "The Green River Killer" during the early and mid 1980s.

 SeaTac and nearby Attractions